Drafting with 'And' and 'Or'

 Drafters of contracts, wills and statutes are plagued with the ambiguities inherent in the use of these two connectors.
 This lesson is designed to identify these ambiguities and then help students to draft with conjunctions which eliminate those ambiguities.

-After completing this lesson students should be able not only to identify ambiguous uses of 'and' and 'or' so that they may better analyze contracts, wills or statutes which they read, but they should also be able to draft documents so that ambiguities are avoided.
+After completing this lesson students should be able not only to identify ambiguous uses of "and" and "or" so that they may better analyze contracts, wills or statutes which they read, but they should also be able to draft documents so that ambiguities are avoided.
 A variety of real life applications are presented for each drafting problem and students are called upon to draft solutions.
-Students will interview a client to determine which meaning is appropriate, thus reenforcing the notion that drafting is an iterative process calling upon the lawyer to identify and clarify ambiguities in the client's instructions.
+Students will interview a client to determine which meaning is appropriate, thus reinforcing the notion that drafting is an iterative process calling upon the lawyer to identify and clarify ambiguities in the client's instructions.

-This ambiguity inherent in 'and' and 'or' is discussed at length in Scott Burnham's Drafting and Analyzing Contracts (LexisNexis 3d edition).
+This ambiguity inherent in "and" and "or" is discussed at length in Scott Burnham's Drafting and Analyzing Contracts (4th ed.
+Carolina Academic Press).
 This lesson uses Burnham's taxonomy as its basis.

 Access to CALI Lessons is restricted to people affiliated with CALI member organizations and those who have purchased individual memberships.
 You may register or login to run CALI Lessons.